apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 This will collect changes identified as garbage, which is older than 24 hours.

-Starting with Oak 1.8 the DocumentNodeStoreService triggers Revision Garbage Collection (RGC) automatically.
-The default schedule depends on the type of backend.That is, on RDB the service will schedule a RGC daily at 2 AM.
+Starting with Oak 1.8 the DocumentNodeStoreService can trigger Revision Garbage Collection (RGC) automatically.
+The default schedule depends on the type of backend.
+On RDB the service will not schedule a RGC, which is the same behavior as in previous Oak versions.
 Whereas on MongoDB the RGC runs every five seconds.
 The latter is also known as `Continuous Revision Garbage Collection`.
 In this mode, the RGC will not log every run but only write an INFO message every hour summarizing the GC cycles for the past hour.
 For more details, see also the [OSGi configuration][osgi-config] page.

 [1]: http://docs.mongodb.org/manual/core/read-preference/